-CMOs and CIOs make nice Bookmark has been added
+CMOs and CIOs make nice has been saved

 CMOs and CIOs make nice

 By forging symbiotic working relationships, CMOs and CIOs may be able to transform their respective departments and redefine collaboration throughout the C-suite.
 Currently, a squall of overheated rhetoric proclaims that CMOs and CIOs are locked in a winner-take-all turf battle.
 “Marketing is capturing IT’s budget!” one narrative goes.
 Another suggests that CMOs are “putting the entire IT ecosystem at risk by side-stepping IT and deploying their own digital marketing tools.”